-Coinciding with the beginning of the Northern Lights season, travel photography blog Capture the Atlas has announced the winners in the annual Northern Lights Photographer of the Year award.
+Coinciding with the beginning of the Northern Lights season, travel photography blog Capture the Atlas has announced the winners in the 2022 Northern Lights Photographer of the Year award.
 Showcasing 25 awe-inspiring photographs of the Northern Lights (and a couple of the Southern Lights), the competition celebrates the beauty of the natural phenomenon.

 The winning photographs were taken in countries around the world, including Canada, Finland, the United States, Iceland, Denmark and New Zealand.

 The winners are chosen not only for the quality of the photographs, but also the stories behind the shots.
 Photographer Nico Rinaldi describes the area of Northern Russia where he captured ‘Polaris Dream’ as feeling like a “realm of snow monsters, in a landscape where the mountains and trees are dominated by ice and snow.”